flocksafety/flock-core-fedramp20x/README.md

 ## 📩 Contact
-Reach out robert.otten@flocksafety.com for questions.
+Reach out to robert.otten@flocksafety.com for questions.